chiakangZacHung/Bayesian-GCN-/README.md

   <img height="270" src="IMG/img5.png">
 </p>

+## Instructions
+To use it please download all the files, and place the dataset desired in the TOX folder under TEST.txt.
+Then simply run the desire train files.

+The Structural alerts image would be stored in IMG.

 ## Requirements
 The `requirements.txt` file lists most of the libraries that are necessary to run the scripts. **Install them** using: